JeodC/PortMaster-Descent/addons/descent/README.md

 It contains Parallax Software's top 10 picks, 90 singleplayer and 23 multiplayer levels Total 123 levels.

 ## Other
-In the `other` folder you'll find `d1xr-hires.dxa` which upscales textures to a higher resolution for modern systems.
+In the `other` folder you'll find `d1xr-hires.dxa` which adds upscaled (640×480) backgrounds, briefing images and fonts to D1X-Rebirth.

 ## Additional Add-Ons
 Missions can be found and downloaded from [Descent Mission Archive](https://sectorgame.com/dxma/)